Experience the response and feel of an authentic acoustic action

 Two world-class grand pianos in one

 When it comes to judging piano tone, much depends on personal taste.
 To help you achieve the tonal palette you desire, Yamaha offers the choice of two world-class grand pianos in one—each with its own unique character to convey the emotion you want to express through a piece of music.
 At the touch of a button on the new AvantGrand N3X, you can opt for authentic sounds sampled either from a Yamaha CFX concert grand or from a Bösendorfer Imperial.
 As Yamaha’s flagship grand piano, the majestic CFX boasts a wide palette of tonal colors, from sparkling high notes to powerful bass tones.
-The legendary Bösendorfer, meanwhile, is renowned for its warm and subtle Vienna tone.
+The legendary Bösendorfer, meanwhile, is renowned for its sonorous and rich Viennese sound.
 Either way, the lifelike sounds of the AvantGrand N3X allow you to explore the outer reaches of your expressive imagination.

 Evolving the sonic spectrum

 The AvantGrand series takes a unique approach to reproducing the sound of an acoustic grand piano.
 When capturing the original source sounds from a specially selected full concert grand, Yamaha technicians took samples from four different positions across the soundboard: left, right, center, and rear.
 Compared to conventional left-and-right channel (stereo) recording, this yielded wonderfully rich and authentic results.
 To make the most of this four-channel source sound, AvantGrand pianos employ Yamaha’s Spatial Acoustic Speaker System—a four-point speaker configuration that allows AvantGrand pianos to deliver faithful three-dimensional recreations of the original instruments.
 For the N3X, speaker placement mirrors the four recording positions on the source piano.